AMIGA-IAA/hcg_hi_pipeline/README.md

-# HI pipeline for historical VLA data (of HCGs)
+# HI pipeline for VLA data (of HCGs)
 A CASA and Python based pipeline for reducing VLA HI spectral line data.
-The pipeline was created primarily for processing historical VLA observations of Hickson Compact Groups.
+The pipeline was created primarily for processing historical VLA observations of Hickson Compact Groups, but works for all historical or extended VLA HI observations.

 ## Prerequisites